 About Gregory Britt, MD

 Dr. Gregory Britt is board-certified in medical oncology and hematology.
 He has dedicated his career to delivering cutting-edge compassionate patient-centered cancer care in the community setting.
 He has worn many hats throughout his tenure as an oncologist - from mentoring students and medical residents, serving as a principal investigator on several clinical trials, holding leadership positions as division chief and medical director, and driving nationally recognized quality of care initiatives.
 He prides himself on a comprehensive, multi-disciplinary approach to care and has served for years as the chair of cancer committees and tumor boards.
-He has a special interest in gastrointestinal cancers, such as gastroesophageal, colorectal, and tumors of the pancreas and liver; as well as malignant and benign hematologic conditions.

 In his free time, he and his wife enjoy adventurous travel with their three children and rooting on his beloved Boston Red Sox.